Back to All Events

 © Kait Moreno

-This work was premiered on August 27, 2019 in Los Angeles, CA at the Hollywood Bowl by the Los Angeles Philharmonic, conducted by Xian Zhang.
-It is scored for 2 flutes, piccolo, 2 oboes, 2 clarinets, bass clarinet, 2 bassoons, contrabassoon, 4 horns, 2 trumpets, 3 trombones, tuba, timpani, percussion (bass drum, glockenspiel, snare drum, vibraphone), piano, and strings.
+This work was premiered August 27, 2019, by the Los Angeles Philharmonic conducted by Xian Zhang.
+It is scored for piccolo, two flutes, two oboes, two clarinets, bass clarinet, two bassoons, contrabassoon, four horns, two trumpets, three trombones, tuba, timpani, percussion, and strings.

 GUSTAV HOLST